 - Avoiding Mistakes.
 Military Parole in Place applications require meticulous attention to detail.
 A lawyer’s oversight can help prevent common errors that may lead to application denials.

-For a free legal consultation with a military parole in place lawyer serving Las Vegas, call (623) 742-5400
+For a free case review with a military parole in place lawyer serving Las Vegas, call

 Military Parole in Place Explained